Sun Cats

-The Sun Cats are a Swedish rock & roll band founded in 1979 in response to the death of Elvis.
+The Sun Cats are a Swedish rock & roll band founded as Chorus in response to the death of Elvis, changing their name to Sun Cats in 1981.
 Originally they played 1950s cover songs before writing their own music in the 1980s, their most famous song being Jailhouse Rockabilly.
 Their sound is comparable to contemporary American cowpunk and rockabilly bands The Blasters and the Stray Cats.